CMU-Blockchain-Club/clubWebsite/README.md

-This is a [Next.js](https://nextjs.org/) site built with Typescript.
+This is the CMU Blockchain Club's main website.
+The site focuses on who we are, what we build, and member opportunities.

 ## Getting Started